Written by Editorial Team

 The causes of eczema are still not known, but there are certain genetic and environmental factors that trigger eczema in babies due to which some babies are more prone to eczema than others.
 There are about 10% to 15% of babies who get eczema worldwide.
 Some common factors that can cause baby eczema are:

-Eczema is basically an allergic disease which can get triggered by various kinds of allergens present in the environment, few of them are stated below:
+Eczema is basically an allergic disease that can get triggered by various kinds of allergens present in the environment, few of them are stated below:

-The first thing that you should do if you think your baby has got eczema is to take him Newborn eczema usually follows the below-mentioned line of treatment depending upon age, symptoms and general health.
+The first thing that you should do if you think your baby has got eczema is to take your baby to the pediatrician.
+Newborn eczema usually follows the below-mentioned line of treatment depending upon age, symptoms, and general health.

 Below are mentioned some important tips which can help you in treating eczema in infants:

-In most of cases eczema improves with age and often gets resolved as they grow older.
-However, the important understanding part about eczema is that – it’s a chronic relapsing disease that means it can return again if proper care is not taken.
+In most cases, eczema improves with age and often gets resolved as they grow older.
+However, the important understanding part about eczema is that – it’s a chronic, relapsing disease that means it can return again if proper care is not taken.